Loader

 The tear film is a thin (2-6 µm) multi-layer fluid that coats the corneal and conjunctival epithelia.
-Its close proximity to the eye's environment, coupled with the ease of its collection and rich protein content, makes it an attractive source for proteomic biomarker studies.
+Its proximity to the ocular environment, coupled with the ease of its collection and rich protein content, makes it an attractive source for proteomic biomarker studies.
 Novel biomarker discoveries have the potential to offer valuable insights and enhance our understanding of various ocular diseases like dry eye disease, glaucoma, and blepharitis.

-We plan to collect a large number of tear samples using a standardized method and then, develop a reference tear proteomic database to prioritize, integrate, and analyze potential biomarkers.
+LC-MS/MS has emerged as the analytical method of choice because of its high -throughput nature, sensitivity, high dynamic range, and ability to identify complex mixtures even from small sample volumes.
+We plan to collect many tear samples using a standardized method and then develop a reference tear proteomic database to prioritize, integrate, and analyze potential DED biomarkers.
 We are prioritizing the collection of extensive clinical and demographic parameters that will allow for highly specific subject categorization and novel insights into various disease cohorts.
 This will provide a readily accessible and permanent resource, fostering collaboration between laboratories to expand and improve the database.
-It is also likely that this database will help the vision research community understand the physiological and pathological proteomic signatures in tear fluid Database.
+This database will help the vision research community understand the physiological and pathological proteomic signatures in tear fluid.

-Tear fluid Database collection is a very simple and non-invasive process that can yield a high amount of information about the health of the body.
+Tear fluid collection is a simple and non-invasive process that can yield a high amount of information about the health of the body.
 To collect, each Schirmer strip is inserted into the lateral portion of the lower conjunctival sac of the eye for a period of five minutes.
 When the strip is gently inserted into the lower eyelid, individuals often compare the sensation to inserting a contact lens before closing their eyes for the duration of sample collection.
-As the eye remains closed, tear fluid Database and its valuable contents are absorbed and deposited onto the Schirmer strip that will be analyzed.
+As the eye remains closed, tear fluid and its valuable contents are absorbed and deposited onto the Schirmer strip that will be analyzed.

 Disruption and abrasion of the corneal tissue